statina1986/k8s-platform-addon-operator/README.md

   certPlatformEnabled: "true"
   vaultPlatformEnabled: "true"
 ```
-Of course kubectl/helm should point to correct cluster (e.g. local minikube or some cloud k8s)
+> Of course kubectl/helm should point to correct cluster (e.g. local minikube or some cloud k8s)

+> When using local k8s cluster like *minikube* please be aware that most of Qvantel platform modules require at least 3 nodes (e.g. consul, vault, etc).
+Also some modules depends on cloud services (e.g. external-dns module) and will not be working as intendent on local cluster.

 ## Dependencies subcharts